All Templates

 Multiple Choice

-Before buying, where do you look for repairability or warranty information?
+Before purchasing electronics, where do you typically look for repairability or warranty information?
 Select all that apply.

 • Manufacturer website or product page